Irrelon/node-irrelon-router/README.md

     routerTable['isocity.co.uk'] = { host:'localhost', port:9000 }
     routerTable['www.isocity.co.uk'] = { host:'localhost', port:9000 }

+## Adding error redirection

+When a route is unavailable such as when the target host and port do not respond (maybe the target server is down etc) then you can get the client to automatically redirect to another url.
+To do this, add an "errorRedirect" key to the target object like so:

+    routerTable['www.isocity.co.uk'] = { host:'localhost', port:9000, errorRedirect:'http://www.isogenicengine.com/demo/isocity-maintenance/' }

 # Run the router

 You can run the router via node with:

     node igeRouter.js

+## Updates

+You can update the config.js file at any time and the router will automatically reload the router table data.

+# Future upgrades

+If you're feeling particularly helpful and creative, here are some thoughts for upgrades to this project:

+* Logging, separated into successful requests and error requests
+* Array of target host / ports for round-robin load balancing
+* Google analytics logging using a node google analytics module

 #License